 There are many blended, ready to use, products that contain Argan oil.
 100% pure Argan oil can be used in many ways to treat, heal, condition and protect, the body, skin and hair.

 Argan oil is an effective ingredient for making hair healthy, soft and shiny.
-As a conditioner it repairs dry, brittle hair, tames frizzy hair and treats split ends.
-The natural phenols in Argan oil will also improve the condition of the hair follicle and promote new hair growth.
+As a conditioner, it repairs dry, brittle hair, tames frizzy hair and treats split ends.
+The natural phenols in this golden oil will also improve the condition of the hair follicle and promote new hair growth.
 Argan oil can even help treat dandruff and irritation of the scalp.